Marcus Johansson Game Preview: Wild vs. Jets

 Johansson Stats vs. the Jets

-- The Jets have conceded 83 goals in total (2.5 per game), which ranks second in the league for fewest goals allowed.
+- The Jets have conceded 85 goals in total (2.5 per game), the second-fewest allowed in the league.

 |2023-2024 Season